hedyhli/outline.nvim/README.md

   Outline.nvim.

   Aerial does a great job at supercharging vim's built-in outline (`gO`).
-It supports treesitter and vimdoc which Outline.nvim does not provide by default.
+It supports treesitter and manpages which Outline.nvim does not provide [by default](#external-providers).
 (Note that Aerial also supports Norg through treesitter like Outline.nvim, but as of writing it does not support JSX like Outline.nvim does.)

   - If you wish to prioritize treesitter as the provider ("backend" in Aerial's terms) for your symbols, you should use Aerial.
-This lets your have symbols for languages that you might not want to set up an LSP for, which is quite useful.
+This lets you have symbols for languages that you might not want to set up an LSP for, which is quite useful.
 Treesitter support is a planned feature in Outline.nvim but might not arrive very soon.